TRaSH-Guides/Guides/docs/Radarr/V3/Radarr-setup-custom-formats.md

 ------

+!!! important

+    I also suggest to change the Propers and Repacks settings in Radarr !!!

+    Instructions can be found [HERE](#proper-and-repacks)

 ## Basics

 First the basics where we going to explain where to setup the Custom Formats after you've added them, what we've explained in [How to import Custom Formats](/Radarr/V3/Radarr-import-custom-formats){:target="_blank" rel="noopener noreferrer"}.